inkstitch/inkstitch/collections/_tutorial/en/distort.md

 ## Grid deformation

-After  applying the grid deformation effect and activating the node tooll, you cann move 25 control nodes  to distort your  embroidery:
+After  applying the grid deformation effect and activating the node tool, you cann move 25 control nodes  to distort your  embroidery:

 ![grid](/assets/images/tutorials/distort/grid.png)